 Beware of the Dandelions is a mobile art installation that functions as a performance, workshop space, and visual arts exhibition.
 The piece is created from the intersection of disciplines including: community organizing, design, hip-hop and electronic music, architecture, and theater.
-The experience occurs inside a 400 square foot polyhedron dome-like pod structure.
-The performance and generative design are projected onto the surface of the pod to create an immersive visual and sound experience that incorporates science-fiction, projections, songs, and interactive game elements.
+The experience occurs inside a 400 square foot polyhedron dome-like pod structure capable of enveloping 30 participants at a time.
+The performance and generative visuals are projected into the pod to create an immersive visual and sound experience that incorporates sci-fi narratives, music, and interactive game elements.

 Complex Movements is a Detroit-based artist collective developing interactive performance work that illuminates connections between complex science and social justice movements to support the transformation of communities.